nathanreyes/vue-screen-utils/README.md

 If you wish to receive a callback of the raw media query event, provide the callback function as the second argument.

+Cleanup happens automatically when the component is unmounted, but can be manually triggered by setting the ref value to `undefined`.

 ```html
 <template>
   <div>